simonerigoni/visualize_istat_data/README.md

 ![Flowchart](images/flowchart.png)

-Then [Microsoft Power BI](https://powerbi.microsoft.com/en-us/) has been used to visualize data
+Then [Microsoft Power BI](https://powerbi.microsoft.com/en-us/) `italy_population.pbix` has been used to visualize data

 Flowchart made using [draw.io](https://about.draw.io/)